osama-ahmed/mnist-draw/README.md

 # mnist-draw
 This repository contains a single page website that enables users to hand-draw and classify clothes using machine learning.
 A machine learning model trained against the MNIST fashion dataset is used for classification.

+the repository forked from https://github.com/rhammell/mnist-draw which works on mnist digits dataset, I changed the code and the trained model to work with mnist fashion dataset.

 # Setup
 Python 3.5+ is required for compatability with all required modules